braze-inc/braze-docs/_docs/_home/yaml_front_matter/metadata.md

 ### Engagement tool

-The `tool` key is used to set the page's related engagement tool(s).
+The `tool` key is used to set the page's related engagement tools.
 This key accepts one or more of the following `string` values as a list:

 - `dashboard`
 - `docs`